How to Create the Perfect Enclosure for Disabled and Elderly Rabbits

 Easy Access:

-Special Needs of Rabbits with Balance Problems (e.g., Caused by Encephalitozoon cuniculi – EC)
+Enclosure Accommodations for Rabbits with Balance Problems (e.g., due to Encephalitozoon cuniculi – EC)

-Rabbits suffering from balance disorders due to conditions such as Encephalitozoon cuniculi (EC) — which often causes rolling or tipping over — require a particularly safe and well-adapted environment.
-Their lack of stability makes it difficult for them to move safely or stay upright, so the proper setup of their enclosure is crucial to prevent injuries and reduce stress.
+Rabbits that suffer from balance problems caused by conditions such as Encephalitozoon cuniculi (EC) and that frequently roll or fall over need a particularly safe and adapted environment.
+Because their lack of stability often makes it difficult for them to move safely or remain upright, the design of their enclosure plays an important role in preventing injuries and reducing additional stress.

-A cute rabbit hiding inside a cozy house with fresh greens and vegetables.
+A cute rabbit with a head tilt hiding inside a cozy house with fresh greens and vegetables.

 Adapted Feeding

 Rabbits with a head tilt or balance issues often struggle to eat from regular bowls.
 Place food along the edges of the enclosure, scattered on the floor, or in wide, shallow dishes that are easy to reach.
-This way, the rabbit doesn’t need to stretch or strain to eat, allowing it to feed more comfortably and calmly.
+This way, the rabbit doesn’t need to stretch or strain to eat, making eating easier and less stressful.

 For rabbits that frequently fall or roll over, certain substrates can pose a risk, as particles may get into their eyes and cause irritation or injury.
-In these cases, it’s better to use a softer base such as vetbeds or special synthetic leather dog mattresses.
-These materials significantly reduce the risk of eye injuries and are much safer for rabbits with balance issues.
+Softer surfaces such as fleece, VetBeds, or special synthetic leather dog beds are a better choice in these cases, as they help minimize the risk of injury.

 Wicker bridges and similar tunnels are ideal for rabbits with balance disorders.
-They provide stable shelters that the rabbit can lean against, and their covered, darker design creates a sense of safety and protection.
-They have no sharp edges and offer the rabbit a secure space to rest and feel calm.
+They provide stable shelters that the rabbit can lean against, and the overhead cover and dim lighting creates a sense of safety and protection.
+They have no sharp edges and offer the rabbit a secure space to rest and retreat.

 A good way to assist rabbits that frequently fall to one side is to place rolled-up towels or mats around them.
-You can also use a towel-wrapped bottle to provide additional support without restricting movement.
-This setup helps prevent injuries and repeated falls.
-The rabbit can move between the “corridors” created, and if it tips over, it can use the soft supports to push itself upright more easily.
+You can also use a bottle wrapped in a towel to provide additional support without restricting movement.
+This helps prevent injuries and reduces constant rolling.
+The rabbit can move through these supported pathways and, if it tips over, use the side support to regain balance and get back upright.

 To help rabbits that fall over regain their footing on their own, they need a stable, grippy surface.
-Vetbeds are an excellent choice because they don’t slide when the rabbit pushes off with its legs, providing a firm, secure base.
+VetBeds are an excellent choice because they do not slide when the rabbit pushes off with its legs, providing a firm, secure base.

 Barrier-Free Access